(This page also available in 中文.)

 3. What do I need in order to apply?

-Please go to http://www.ieltscanada.ca and complete your online registration, upload a copy of your valid passport or Canadian Permanent Residence Card and make your payment.
-You will receive 30 hours of FREE Road to IELTS online test preparation with your successful registration.
+Please go to http://www.ieltscanada.ca/TestDates and complete your online registration, upload a copy of your valid passport or Canadian Permanent Residence Card and make your payment.
+You will receive 30 Days Free Online IELTS Preparation with your successful registration.

 4. How to register online?